-4.3 Minimise Soil Disturbance
+4.4 Minimise Vegetation and Soil Disturbance

-4.3.1 Work Site Footprint
+4.4.1 Minimise Worksite Footprint

-To effectively reduce erosion, it is essential to minimise the overall work site footprint and size of the disturbed area along unsealed roads (Figure 7; Figure 10; Figure 11).
+To effectively reduce erosion, it is essential to minimise the overall worksite footprint and to minimise the size of the disturbed area along unsealed roads (Figure 7; Figure 10; Figure 11).
 All non-essential machine disturbance should be avoided.
 This is particularly the case where vegetation is removed from native soils which are then graded on batters and in drains, as well as side tracks and turn-around areas disturbed by trucks, and quarry borrow pits.
 Retention of vegetation on batters and in drains results in a significant reduction in soil erosion (Figure 11).
 Where areas are disturbed, all practical measures should be taken to stabilise and cover those surfaces promptly, while also avoiding repeat disturbance.
+Do not assume that bare batters will revegetate naturally, particularly in dispersive soils.
 Major earthworks that expose large areas of soil should be scheduled outside the wet season, with erosion control and rehabilitation measures put in place before rain.